 Ethics Committee of Shanghai University.

-Figure legend
+Figure legends

 Figure 1.
-CircERCC2 was down regulated in IVDD and had functions in the regulation of extracellular matrix (ECM) degradation, mitophagy and apoptosis.
-(A) Volcano plots showed the differential regulation of circRNAs detected by circRNA microarray in IVDD compared with the control.
-(B) Volcano plots showed the differential regulation of circRNAs in GSE67566.
-(C) 9 down regulated circRNAs in IVDD were identified based on the overlap of the circRNA microarray and GSE67566.
+CircERCC2 was down regulated in IVDD and regulated mitophagy and apoptosis.
+(A) Volcano plots showed differential expression of circRNAs detected by circRNA microarray in IVDD compared with the control.
+(B) Volcano plots showed differential expression of circRNAs in GSE67566.
+(C) The 9 down regulated circRNAs in IVDD were identified based on the overlap of circRNA microarray and GSE67566.
 (D) Heatmap of 9 circRNAs in circRNA microarray and heatmap of 9 circRNAs in GSE67566.
 (E) qRT-PCR analysis confirmed the down regulation of circRNAs in IVDD compared with control. * p<0.05.
 (F) circERCC2 is transcribed from 13, 14 and 15 exons of the ERCC2 gene.
-The expression of circERCC2 was low regulated in the NP tissues from IVDD compared with the control by RNA fluorescence in situ hybridization (FISH).
-Blue fluorescence (4,6-diamidino-2-phenylindole, DAPI) indicates cell nucleus; green fluorescence (Alexa 488) indicates circERCC2.
-Scale bar=20μm.
-(G) RNA FISH for circERCC2 in cytoplasm of NPCs.
-Blue fluorescence (DAPI) indicates cell nucleus; green fluorescence (Alexa 488) indicates circERCC2.
-Scale bar=20μm (H) Representative dot plots of apoptosis detection by flow cytometry are shown after Annexin V-APC/7-AAD staining.
-The transfection of circERCC2 inhibited the rate of apoptosis of NPCs. * p<0.05, ** p<0.01.
-(I) Western blot analysis showed that circERCC2 could induce mitophagy and inhibite apoptosis induced by tert-butyl hydroperoxide (TBHP) treatment in NPCs.
+The expression of circERCC2 was lower in NP tissues from IVDD compared with the control detected by FISH.
+(G) FISH detection of circERCC2 in the cytoplasm of NPCs.
+In F and G, blue fluorescence indicated the nucleus and green fluorescence indicated circERCC2.
+Scale bar: 20 μm.
+(H) Representative plots of apoptosis detected by flow cytometry. circERCC2 inhibited the rate of apoptosis of NPCs. * p<0.05, ** p<0.01.
+(I) NPCs were treated by TBHP or/and circERCC2, and mitophagy and apoptosis related proteins were detected by Western blot analysis.